Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 Although not required for Azure AD DS, it's recommended to configure self-service password reset (SSPR) for the Azure AD tenant.
 Users can change their password without SSPR, but SSPR helps if they forget their password and need to reset it.

-After you create an Azure AD DS managed domain, you can't then move the instance to a different resource group, virtual network, subscription, etc. Take care to select the most appropriate subscription, resource group, region, and virtual network when you deploy the Azure AD DS instance.
+After you create a managed domain, you can't then move the managed domain to a different resource group, virtual network, subscription, etc. Take care to select the most appropriate subscription, resource group, region, and virtual network when you deploy the managed domain.

 Sign in to the Azure portal

-In this tutorial, you create and configure the Azure AD DS instance using the Azure portal.
+In this tutorial, you create and configure the managed domain using the Azure portal.
 To get started, first sign in to the Azure portal.

 To launch the Enable Azure AD Domain Services wizard, complete the following steps: